The grayling (Thymallus thymallus) is known as the 'Lady of the Stream'. Read more about this streamlined fish, including how and where to catch one.

 How to catch grayling

-Primarily a river fish, the grayling is found in fast, clean rivers, mainly in the upper reaches but will tolerate clean middle rivers.
-Fly fishing is the preferred tactic for this game fish, where an angler tries to provoke a fish to bite using an artificial lure know as a fly (a hook dressed up to resemble an insect).
-Grayling can also be caught using stick float tactics using more traditional baits like, maggots, worms and bread.
+Primarily a river fish, the grayling is found in fast, clean rivers, mainly in the upper reaches but it will tolerate clean middle rivers.
+Fly fishing is the preferred tactic for this game fish, where an angler tries to provoke a fish to bite using an artificial lure known as a fly (a hook dressed up to resemble an insect).
+Grayling can also be caught using stick float tactics using more traditional baits like maggots, worms and bread.

 Where to catch grayling